djhemath/hemath.dev/content/blog/publish-typeScript-based-react-components-to-npm-with-storybook-setup.md

 ```

 It will open up the browser with a login page.
 Enter your credentials and log in.
-Once it’s done, you can close that page and come back to the terminal.
+Once it's done, you can close that page and come back to the terminal.

 Run the following commands to build and publish the package.